Maersk to hand $6.6 billion to investors after selling Danske stake

 COPENHAGEN Danish shipping and oil group A.P.
-Moller-Maersk (MAERSKb.CO) will hand shareholders a $6.6 billion (4.26 billion pounds) windfall in dividends this year after it sells its 20 percent stake in Denmark's biggest bank Danske (DANSKE.CO).
+Moller-Maersk (MAERSKb.CO) will hand shareholders a $6.6 billion windfall in dividends this year after it sells its 20 percent stake in Denmark's biggest bank Danske (DANSKE.CO).

 Analysts had expected Maersk to announce the divestment of some assets on Wednesday as part of its strategy of focusing on its core shipping and oil divisions - but the Danske Bank stake had not been among the anticipated sales.